More than 500,000 copies sold! Updated and expanded!

 Prayer is hard.
 Often, unless circumstances demand it—such as an illness or saying grace before a meal—most of us simply do not pray.
 This kind of prayerlessness can leave us with a distressed spirit and practical unbelief characterized by fear, anxiety, joylessness, and spiritual depression.

-A Praying Life has encouraged thousands of Christians to pursue a vibrant prayer life full of joy and power.
+A Praying Life is a prayer guide that has encouraged thousands of Christians to pursue a vibrant prayer life full of joy and power and has helped them learn how to pray faithfully and courageously.
 A life of prayer invites you to a life of connection to God.
 When Jesus describes the intimacy that He seeks with us, He talks about joining us for dinner (Revelation 3:20).
-This book reminds readers that prayer is simply making conversation with God a rhythm of life.
+This book reminds readers that prayer is simply making conversation with God a rhythm of daily Christian life.